brisbanemakerspace/bms-wiki/policies/constitution.md

 2. The number of Associate Members and Ordinary Members is unlimited, and Lifetime Members are capped at 5% of the total number of Ordinary and Associate Members combined.
 3. The eligibility requirements and process to become a Lifetime Member may be defined by a policy, but defaults to requiring a resolution passed at a general meeting.
 4. A Lifetime Member has the same rights and entitlements as an Ordinary Member under these rules, but does not have to pay membership fees to retain their membership.
 5. An Associate Member does not have the right to vote at any meeting or access facilities.
-Facility access may be granted with certain conditions by a policy.
+However, facility access may be granted with certain conditions by a policy.

 ## 6. Automatic membership and by-laws
 1. A person who, on the day the association is incorporated, was a member of the unincorporated association and who, on or before a day fixed by the management committee, agrees in writing to become a member of the incorporated association, must be admitted by the management committee—